jmcouillard/Stage/readme.md

 ## Features

-Each of the following features have an example in the library to
+Each of the following features have one or multiple example(s) included in the library to help you understand and use it.

 - **Image** : Create a sprite by loading an image.